 ABOUT THE BAND

 Stephen Blanton (Guitar and Vocals) has been plying the professional music trade for over thirty years.
 He has led and fronted the bands Blues Advocate, Soul Recovery, and The Incontinentals featuring the High 'n' Dry Horns.
 He has shared the stage with Koko Taylor, Lonnie Mack, Ronnie Earl, Debbie Davies, Deborah Coleman and a host of others.
-Blanton is twice-nominated for the W. C. Handy Awards'“Keeping the Blues Alive”for his twenty-eight years as producer/host of 88.7fm WNCW's Saturday Night House Party.
+Blanton is twice-nominated for the W. C. Handy Awards'“Keeping the Blues Alive”for his thirty-one years as producer/host of 88.7fm WNCW's Saturday Night House Party.
 Steve also owns and operates Blantone Music's Green-House Studio and Mu-Spot Mastering where he has worked with many notables, among whom are Tony Joe White, The Infamous Stringdusters, WSNB, Velvet Truckstop, John Ginty, the Marcus King Band, and the Shane Pruitt Band.
 Stephen brings a classic 'less-is-more' style to his guitar work in CITIZEN MOJO.

 Tim Clement (Bass) brings ever more an exemplary musical knowledge and feel in his approach to his instrument.
 This is certainly reflected well in the company he has kept over the last several years as co-founder of Seven Moore which was comprised otherwise in part by founding Marshall Tucker Band members Paul Riddle and Jerry Eubanks.
 Tim is also a founding member of Jackson Crossing which featured current Marshall Tucker Band guitarist Rick Willis.
 Rounding out Tim's more recent musical endeavors is his work with former Marshall Tucker Band guitarist Rusty Milner in The Undecided.
 Tim is widely acknowledged as one of the best in the Carolinas.